Trades Orientation Program

 Women, youth (age 18+), U.S. veterans and under-represented minorities are highly encouraged to apply.

-The Trades Orientation Program is provided by Working Partnerships USA through a partnership with work2future, NOVA, the San Jose Evergreen Community College District, the Santa Clara Building Trades Council and the South Bay Apprenticeship Coordinators Association.
-It is generously funded by the California Apprenticeship Initiative, the CalFRESH Employment and Training program, and by a grant from Silicon Valley Social Ventures (SV2), with additional support from Pacific Gas & Electric.
+The Trades Orientation Program is provided by Working Partnerships USA through a partnership with work2future, NOVA, the San Jose Evergreen Community College District, the South Bay Consortium for Adult Education, the Santa Clara Building Trades Council and the South Bay Apprenticeship Coordinators Association.
+It is generously funded by the Marguerite Casey Foundation, the Irvine Foundation, the CalFRESH Employment and Training program, and by Silicon Valley Social Ventures (SV2), with additional support from Pacific Gas & Electric.

 Funding also provided in part by United States Department of Agriculture.
 USDA is an Equal Opportunity Provider, Employer, and Lender.